-Organizational performance review findings are translated into priorities for continuous improvement when the finding is relevant either to the key strategic goals, the strategic planning objectives or the action plan initiatives set forth in SC State Housing's strategic plan.
-However, should an organizational performance review finding detect a strategic challenge for the organization, or expose a critical flaw, then the review finding is immediately evaluated for its short-term and long-term impacts.
-If the resulting evaluation determines that the impact of the review finding is significant, measures are developed to address the issue and it is appended to the strategic plan as a supplemental item.
+Organizational performance review findings are translated into priorities for continuous improvement when the finding is relevant to the key strategic goals, the strategic planning objectives or the action plan initiatives set forth in SC State Housing's strategic plan.
+However, if an organizational performance review finding detects a strategic challenge for the organization, or exposes a critical flaw, then the review finding is immediately evaluated for its short- and longterm impacts.
+If the resulting evaluation determines that the impact of the review finding is significant, measures are developed to address the issue and incorporated in the agency's strategic plan.

-4.7 How do you collect, transfer, and maintain organizational and workforce knowledge (your knowledge assets)?
-How do you identify and share best practices?
+4.7 How do you collect, transfer, and maintain organizational and workforce knowledge (knowledge assets)?
+How do you identify, share and implement best practices, as appropriate?

 SC State Housing uses cross-training, on-the-job training, annual reviews, certification classes, training and development plans, and work teams to manage organizational knowledge in program and support areas.
-The collaboration efforts result in higher retention rates and transfer of critical knowledge.
+The collaboration of efforts results in higher retention rates and the transfer of critical knowledge.